-At this time arsenic levels in our drinking water remain well below compliance levels, which eliminate the need to construct modifications to comply.
+Currently arsenic levels in our drinking water remain well below compliance levels, which eliminates the need to construct modifications to comply.

 Source Water Protection Plan

 The Source Water Protection Plan adopted by the Source Water Protection Committee in 2004 is available for review at the Water & Sewer Department or Town Hall.